Tateyama Kurobe Alpine Route (Nagano) 立山黒部アルペンルート（長野）

 Taking in the sights

 The journey requires a little trekking over Kurobe Dam , which, at 186 meters, is the highest dam in the nation.
 You can walk it in 15 minutes, but it's worth taking your time to take in the views.
-Between June and October, the dam releases a continuous torrent of water.
-You can take a cruise on the reservoir during this time as well.
+Between late June and mid-October, the dam releases a continuous torrent of water.
+You can take a cruise on the reservoir from 1 June to 10 November each year.

 Touching the sky

 The 1.7-kilometer Tateyama Ropeway offers incredible views of the reservoir and the surrounding peaks.
 Murodo , the highest point along the route, is the starting point for a variety of hikes and treks, including those ascending Mt.
-Tateyama, Toyama Prefecture's highest peak.
+Tateyama (Mt.
+Onanji), Toyama Prefecture's highest peak.
 Murodo also features Japan's highest hotel.

 Visit Hell's Valley